 Burberry’s commitment to sustainability is longstanding, grounded in the belief that for our future growth we need to actively address the challenges facing the fashion and luxury industry and the world in which we operate.
 We are dedicated to reducing our environmental footprint and enabling social progress.
 Recognising the power of working collaboratively to drive real change, we often work with our peers, sector experts and non-governmental organisations (NGOs) to achieve our ambitions.
 Our ESG activity is aligned to the Paris Climate Agreement and informed by the United Nations Sustainable Development Goals.

-In 2017, we launched our current Responsibility agenda, comprising a series of ambitious targets to 2022 across our Product, Company and Communities.
+In 2017, we launched our Responsibility agenda, comprising a series of ambitious targets across our Product, Company and Communities.
 The strategy, developed in collaboration with global innovators and key stakeholders, aims to address the most material social and environmental impacts along our value chain.

-On 10th June we announced our commitment to be Climate Positive by 2040.
+Our commitment is to be Climate Positive by 2040.
 This includes cutting emissions across our extended supply chain by 46% by 2030 and developing projects which support others in their own carbon journeys.

 We recommend that companies integrate ESG into strategy and objectives into measurable targets with executive pay contingent on outcomes.

-We aim to be Net-Zero by 2040 and achieve carbon neutrality in our own operational energy use by 2022.
-We are on track to achieve this by reducing absolute emissions, improving energy efficiency and switching to renewable electricity sources, before offsetting any remaining emissions.
+Our objective is to achieve carbon neutrality in our own operational energy use by 2022 by reducing absolute emissions, improving energy efficiency and switching to renewable electricity sources, before offsetting any remaining emissions.

 Our latest commitment is to become Climate Positive by 2040, going further than the current 2040 net-zero target, by investing in key initiatives to support wider climate change efforts beyond our value chain.